christiansakai/monad-challenges/README.md

 # The Monad Challenges

-This is the answer for [The Monad Challenges](https://github.com/mightybyte/monad-challenges/issues) (original repo).
+This is the answer for this original repo [The Monad Challenges](https://github.com/mightybyte/monad-challenges/issues).